forreya/file-sharing-site/README.md

   <a href="#"><img alt="TailwindCSS" src="https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white"></a>
 </p>

-<h4 align="center">FilesToGo is a web application built with TypeScript, Next.js, TailwindCSS and the MERN (MongoDB, Express, React, Node.js) stack.
-It allows users to upload files and generate download links to share with others.</h4>
+<h4 align="center">FilesToGo is a dynamic website that provides users with a simple and efficient way to upload files through drag and drop, view file metadata, and generate unique download links.
+It also allows users to download files using the provided links and conveniently share them via email.</h4>

 ---